Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Introduction

-It thus seems likely that, in the management of such future electricity systems, there will be a need for a mix of storage technologies.
-This will be such that most of the required storage \emph{capacity} will be provided by those technologies such as chemical storage, which are able to provide this capacity economically, while a high proportion of the \emph{power} requirements will be met by technologies such as batteries or advanced (adiabatic) compressed air energy storage (ACAES) with much lower input-output costs and higher efficiencies.
-(Although there is considerable uncertainty in future costs, we show that, for the GB examples of Section~\ref{sec:appl-gb-energy} and on the basis of those costs given by~\cite{MIT2022}, Figure~1.6, or by~\cite{Cardenas2021, RoulstoneCosgrove2022}, it is likely that the use of an appropriate mixture of storage technologies would result in cost savings of the order of many billions of pounds, compared with the use of the most economical single technology.
-In particular, focusing on those technologies which minimise capacity costs alone leads to technology mixes which, when power costs are added, are extremely expensive---again see~\cite{RoulstoneCosgrove2022}.)
-There now arise the questions of how such storage may be economically dimensioned, and of how it may be managed---the ability to answer the former question depending on having a sufficiently good understanding of the answer to the latter.
+There now arise the questions of how such storage may be economically dimensioned, and of how it may be managed in real-time, i.e.\ without \emph{foresight}.
+The ability to answer the former question depends on having a sufficiently good understanding of the answer to the latter.
 The problem of managing, or scheduling, any given set of stores is that of deciding by how much each individual store should be charged or discharged at each successive point in time in order to best manage the generation-demand (im)balance---usually with the objective of minimising total unmet demand, or \emph{unserved energy}, over some given period of time.
 In this context, usually those stores corresponding to any given technology may be treated as a single store provided their capacity-to-power ratios are approximately equal (see Section~\ref{sec:model}).
-However, the scheduling problem is a real-time problem, and in deciding which storage technology to prioritise at any given point in time, it is difficult to attempt to classify the current state of the generation-demand balance as representing short, medium, or long-term variation.
-Within the existing literature and in assessing likely GB storage needs, \cite{RoulstoneCosgrove2022} use a heuristic algorithm to attempt such a decomposition, while~\cite{Cardenas2021} use a filtering approach to choose between medium- and long-term storage.
+However, as discussed above, the scheduling problem is a real-time problem, and in deciding which storage technology to prioritise at any given point in time, it is difficult to attempt to classify the current state of the generation-demand balance as representing short, medium, or long-term variation.
+Within the existing literature, \cite{CosgroveRoulstone2021} uses a heuristic algorithm to attempt such a decomposition, while~\cite{Cardenas2021} uses a filtering approach to choose between medium- and long-term storage.
 (Neither of these approaches allows for cross-charging---see Section~\ref{sec:model}.)
-The present paper formulates the scheduling problem as one in mathematical optimisation theory in order to derive policies in which cooperation between stores happens automatically when this is beneficial, thereby enabling given generation-demand balance processes to be managed by storage systems which are considerably more compactly dimensioned in their power requirements in particular (see also~\cite{RoyalSociety2022}).